Cord blood donation and banking

 What makes cord blood special?

-Why consider banking your baby's cord blood?
+Why might I consider donating or banking my baby's cord blood?

 - leukaemia and lymphoma